 Program Feed

-The final mixed audio and video output that is streamed to the audience.
+The final mixed audio and video output is streamed to the audience.
 It’s the version viewers see and hear.

 Protocol